 3. I wear black jeans as often as blue ones, so I’ve put together a black-and-white jeans outfit that you can dress up or down, depending on the occasion.
 For a bit of dressing up, adorn a round-necked white top with this Turquoise Molded Glass Bead & Diamanté 1950s Necklace.
 The beads and rhinestone accents are wired onto a brass-colored link base, which is adjustable via the hook-and-tail clasp.
 Roll back your sleeves and add a matching bracelet.
 If you wear earrings, your faux or real diamond studs would coordinate perfectly with the sparkle in both pieces.
 I have the matching earrings, but I think simpler ones would work better.
 These flats are dressy (and I couldn’t resist the polka dots), but you could wear heels if you prefer.

-4. Another brooch – my Turquoise, Diamanté & Gold Leaf 1950s Brooch by Hattie Carnegie – is the major jewel in this more casual ensemble.
+4. Another brooch – this Turquoise, Diamanté & Gold Leaf 1950s Brooch by Hattie Carnegie – is the major jewel in this more casual ensemble.
 This time six turquoise stones and many rhinestones embellish a furled, textured gold-tone leaf.
 This piece is a great choice if you want a more subtle display of this birthstone.
 I’ve added textured gold ball earrings, but you could also wear diamond (real or faux) studs or simple gold hoops.
 This elegant brooch works just as well with dressier attire.

 5. For a completely different look, here are Turquoise Drop French 1950s Earrings in the style of Louis Rousselet.
 A large turquoise glass nugget dangles from a large button-shaped stone that clips to the earlobe.
 The art glass resembles turquoise gems with veins.
 These earrings add a punch of color to another black-and-white with jeans ensemble.